 Whenever a user has access to any systems, in this case, Kubernetes, you do not want every single user to have super-admin levels of access to the cluster.
 This can pose a security risk.
 Imagine handing over super-admin access to the production cluster to someone who does not know all the ins and outs of a Kubernetes cluster.
 There is a possibility that they may unknowingly perform some action that takes the entire cluster offline.

-An additional benefit of using RBAC is to limit the impact of accidental credential leaks.
-In the unlikely event that a developer's credentials are accidentally leaked, the attacker would have very limited access to the information within the cluster.
-Another step that can be taken to minimize the impact is to implement time-based access.
+An additional benefit of using Kubernetes RBAC is that it can limit the impact of accidental credential leaks.
+In the unlikely event that a developer's credentials are accidentally leaked, the attacker would have very limited access to the information within the cluster as the RBAC policies have limited the developers level of access.
+Another step that can be taken to minimize the impact is to implement time-based RBAC.
 After a certain amount of time, the access would expire and the token which was given to the developer would be rendered useless.

 Implementing Role Based Access Control (RBAC) in your Kubernetes systems has multiple benefits such as: